Table of Contents

 The weather in the sustainably farmed vineyards was warm and dry, these grapes were farmed during drought conditions, and luckily grapes do not need much water.
 Grape harvest started on August 16th which was the earliest start of harvest in memory.
 Harvest ended October 8th.
 While the technical notes do not explicitly state this the various grape varietals were fermented separately.

 By December 2021 the grapes from the Ferrari-Carano Dry Sangiovese Rosé Sonoma 2021 had completed fermentation and had been blended into the final mix and bottled.
-This is a Rosé with little aging, it is designed to be bright and fruit-forward.
+This is a Rosé with a little aging, it is designed to be bright and fruit-forward.
 Ferrari-Carano suggests pairing with seafood and poultry, along with interesting cheeses.
 The alcohol content is 13.9% which suggests this Rosé has more body than most Rosé wines in this price range.
 (I found it on sale for $11.99)

 The Ferrari-Carano Dry Sangiovese Rosé Sonoma 2021 Tasting Notes